billynewport/datasurface/README.md

 ```

+## Modern Data Types

+DataSurface supports the multiple of floating point formats (low precision floating point types) widely using in machine learning and artificial intelligence research.
+It also supports the traditional data types such as strings, integers, dates and times.

+## Traditional Data pipeline systems

 Traditionally, enterprises build pipelines directly connecting producers to consumers.
 This can lead to as many as P * C pipelines where P is the number of producers and C is the number of consumers.
 This is a combinatorial explosion of pipelines.
 This is a maintenance nightmare and a huge cost to the enterprise.
 Most producers are not data infrastructure experts.
 The broker replaces these bespoke pipelines with an instance of a Dataplatform chosen to meet the needs of the consumer and this DataPlatform can be easily changed over time when newer/better DataPlatform implementations become available.
 The ecosystem broker reduces the number of pipelines to P + C + T where T is the number of data transformers.
 This is a much more manageable number of pipelines.

+## A better way to do data pipelines, the ecosystem broker

 This provides a new way to manage data in an enterprise.
 The goals are: